How to Use the Shield of Faith

 You might not suffer from chronic migraines (I really hope you don’t), but I imagine you might find something similar in your own life.

 You might struggle with your self-image, self-condemnation, insecurity, or a million other things.
-Each and every struggle we face can be transformed by our faith.
+Every struggle we face can be transformed by our faith.

 We can use our shield of faith to extinguish the lies of the enemy, but only if our faith is steady and sure.